colinaut/theme-multi-switch/README.md

 Super small!
 3.80 KiB / gzip: 1.47 KiB

-When switched is triggered it:
+When switch is triggered it:

 *   Adds current theme to data-theme attribute on the html element.
 *   Stores the current theme in localStorage under "theme" — _component checks for this on reload to set current theme state_.